stephensalim/aws-well-architected-labs/content/Operational Excellence/200_Labs/200_Automating_operations_with_playbooks_and_runbooks/4_build_execute_remediation_runbook.md

   1. Go to the Systems Manager Automation document we just created in the previous step, `Runbook-ECS-Scale-Up`.

-  2. And then execute the runbook passing the values below.
+  2. And then execute the runbook passing the values needed.

+      * Refer to the CloudFormation Stack outputs ** for the name of ECS Service.
+      * Refer to the CloudFormation Stack outputs ** for the name of ECS Cluster.
+      * Use the Arn of the IAM user / role you currently use to access the console.
+        (This will be the user / role used to approve.)

   3. Once the runbook is executed, you should see an email coming with instructions on how to approve / deny.